 Employment tax year-end planning essentials

-It is that time of year to consider all of the tasks necessary to successfully close 2014 and enter into 2015.
+It is time to consider all the tasks necessary to successfully close 2015 and enter 2016.

 Similar to last year, there are numerous changes to consider, including those pertaining to the taxation and reporting of fringe benefits and the requirements for filing state Forms W-2 and unemployment insurance returns electronically.

-Ernst & Young LLP’s payroll year-end checklist explores these matters and more while providing you with these information resources to support you in your year-end planning and compliance activities:
+Ernst & Young LLP’s payroll year-end checklist explores these matters and more while providing you with information resources to support you in your year-end planning and compliance activities.

-- Federal electronic filing due dates for 2014
+- Table 2: Federal electronic filing due dates for 2015

-- Special wage payments from A to Z — sample list
+- Table 3: Special wage payments from A to Z — sample list

 - Year-end employment tax reporting compliance